NCATS-Tangerine/ros/README.md

   * **Provenance**: Both in terms of workflow provenance (which user, how long, etc) and metadata about sources (SCEPIO?).
 * **Polymorphism**: It would be really helpful if multiple entities implementing a capability could implement the same OpenAPI interface to enable polymorphic invocation.
 This would also help with parallelism.
 * **[KGX](https://github.com/NCATS-Tangerine/kgx)**: Maybe KGX should be the shared graph, at least optionally.
 Just need to design that connection.
-* **Parallel / Distributed**: Execute via something capable of parallel, distributed execution.
-Current likely options include Celery and Kubernetes.
+* **Concurrent / Parallel / Distributed**: Ros now supports concurrent task execution via Python async.
+If this turns out not to be enough, explore running via something capable of parallel and maybe distributed execution.
 * **Composability**: Allow workflows to import and reuse other workflows.